kinx-project/kint/README.md

 If you’re new to soldering, check out [this excellent soldering reference card from adafruit](https://twitter.com/zekjur/status/952596267884056576).

+You can also [watch me solder a kinT keyboard controller on live stream](https://youtu.be/I0kwQbnhlfk?t=5880) (from 1:38:00 to 3:33:53).
+The process can be done in under an hour if you’re not talking to a live audience at the same time :-).
+I want to add an edited and higher-quality video, too.

 ### Soldering instructions for the Teensy 3.x or 4.x